ploomber/jupysql/doc/howto/jupysql-duckdb.md

     name AS name,
     owner.login AS user,
     description AS description,
-    html_url as URL,
+    html_url AS URL,
-    stargazers_count as stars
+    stargazers_count AS stars
 FROM read_json_auto('jupyterdata.json')
 LIMIT 5
 ```